sjaehn/BShapr/README.md

 * Cut, copy, paste between shapes improved by use of *relative* shape nodes
 * Automatic translation of shape nodes if effect changed
 * DSP <-> GUI communication on GUI on fixed
+* Hover effects for all tools

 ## TODO

 * Additional effects (any ideas welcome)
 * Report latency (pitch shifter)
-* Fix click on MIDI ON problem

 ## See also